Rothschild family: French branches

 There are two branches of the family connected to France.
 The first was the branch of James Mayer de Rothschild (1792–1868), known as "James", who established de Rothschild Frères in Paris; he married his niece Betty von Rothschild.
 Following the Napoleonic Wars, he played a major role in financing the construction of railways and the mining business that helped make France an industrial power.
 By 1980, the Paris business employed about 2,000 people and had an annual turnover of 26 billion francs (€4.13 billion or $5 billion in the currency rates of 1980).

-However, the Paris business suffered a near death blow in 1982, when the socialist government of François Mitterrand nationalised and renamed it as Compagnie Européenne de Banque.
+The Paris business suffered a near death blow in 1982, when the socialist government of François Mitterrand nationalised and renamed it as Compagnie Européenne de Banque.
 Baron David de Rothschild, then 39, decided to stay and rebuild, creating a new entity named Rothschild & Cie Banque, with just three employees and €830,000 (US$1 million) in capital.
-Today, the Paris operation has 22 partners and accounts for a significant part of the global business.
+In the 21st century, the Paris operation has 22 partners and accounts for a significant part of the global business.
 Ensuing generations of the Paris Rothschild family remained involved in the family business, becoming a major force in international investment banking.
 The Paris Rothschilds have since led the Thomson Financial League Tables in Investment Banking Merger and Acquisition deals in the UK, France and Italy.

 James Mayer de Rothschild's other son, Edmond James de Rothschild (1845–1934), was very much engaged in philanthropy and the arts, and he was a leading proponent of Zionism.
 His grandson, Baron Edmond Adolphe de Rothschild, founded in 1953 the LCF Rothschild Group, a private bank.
 Since 1997, Baron Benjamin de Rothschild chairs the group.
-The group has €100bn of assets in 2008 and owns many wine properties in France (Château Clarke, Château des Laurets), in Australia or in South Africa.
+The group has €100bn of assets in 2008 and owns many wine properties in France (Château Clarke, Château des Laurets), in Australia, or in South Africa.
 In 1961, the 35-year-old Edmond Adolphe de Rothschild purchased the company Club Med, after he had visited a resort and enjoyed his stay.
 His interest in Club Med was sold off by the 1990s.
 In 1973, he bought out the Bank of California, selling his interests in 1984 before it was sold to Mitsubishi Bank in 1985.

 The second French branch was founded by Nathaniel de Rothschild (1812–1870).
 Born in London, he was the fourth child of the founder of the British branch of the family, Nathan Mayer Rothschild (1777–1836).
-In 1850 Nathaniel Rothschild moved to Paris to work with his uncle James Mayer Rothschild.
-In 1853 Nathaniel acquired Château Brane Mouton, a vineyard in Pauillac in the Gironde département.
+In 1850, Nathaniel Rothschild moved to Paris to work with his uncle James Mayer Rothschild.
+In 1853, Nathaniel acquired Château Brane Mouton, a vineyard in Pauillac in the Gironde département.
 Nathaniel Rothschild renamed the estate Château Mouton Rothschild, and it would become one of the best known labels in the world.
 In 1868, Nathaniel's uncle, James Mayer de Rothschild, acquired the neighbouring Château Lafite vineyard.